 During mining of the open pit, a waste dump was created through dumping of defined waste material.
-All oxide copper mineralization, and sulfide copper mineralization below the working grade control cutoff of 0.3% copper, were deposited to the waste dump.
+All oxide copper mineralization, and sulphide copper mineralization below the working grade control cutoff of 0.3% Cu, were deposited to the waste dump.
 The historic waste dump forms the basis of the Stockpile Project resource modelled in the Technical Report due to the level of mineralized material discarded.

-During the operating period, ASARCO also sank a 2,000-foot shaft just east of the pit to access the deeper east deposit.
+During the operating period, ASARCO also sank a 2,000 ft (610 m) shaft just east of the pit to access the deeper east deposit.
+Development of the underground mine was suspended in 1981, and the site further suspended overall activity in 1984.
 Since the suspension of activity at the site in 1984, intermittently and per a site improvement plan ("SIP"), fixed equipment and rolling stock have been removed from the site, and fixed plant locations and the tailings disposal facility were covered with previously salvaged and stockpiled desert alluvial soil material and revegetated.